-On June 1st of 2012 Painted Voices presented The Home Project at the Street Scene Teen Center in downtown Chapel Hill: a free, open-to-the-public reception and art exhibit that featured poetry, performance, painting and photography inspired by the stories of Chapel Hill residents.
+On June 1st of 2012 Painted Voices presented The Home Project at The Corner Teen Center in downtown Chapel Hill: a free, open-to-the-public reception and art exhibit that featured poetry, performance, painting and photography inspired by the stories of Chapel Hill residents.

 Painted Voices’ Artist Statement:

 “After countless hours of creative workshops to prepare ourselves for real life interactions, we ventured into various communities in the Chapel Hill-Carrboro-area with little expectations - exchanging dialogue and creating bonds and relationships.
 We absorbed the history and lifestyles of the people in our community and fused their knowledge with our own, broadening our lenses.
 These experiences inspired us to re-invent the teen center using various mediums such as poetry, performance, painting and photography.
 Our goal is to create a microcosm of Chapel Hill, share the stories of its residents and to represent various interpretations of home.
 We welcome you to take a walk through our journey, inspired by the unique stories of local residents.”